Creating an account has many benefits: check out faster, keep more than one address, track orders and more.

 Hamilton & Inches work with Scotgold Resources and the Edinburgh Assay Office to ensure the route to market is transparent and the purity of the gold protected.
 Any Scottish Gold from the Cononish mine can, at no stage, mix with other gold.
 As a result, we have a series of strict procedures covering the storage, handling and use of Scottish Gold to ensure its integrity is retained.
 In addition, we work with the Edinburgh Assay Office who are able to identify a unique trace element within our pieces of Scottish Gold jewellery.
 It is then hallmarked to prove it contains 22 or 18 carat gold.
 When you purchase a piece of jewellery from the collection, you will also be presented with a certificate as assurance.

 Every piece of Scottish Gold jewellery is hand-crafted in the workshops of Hamilton & Inches above our showroom on George Street, Edinburgh.
 This ensures the safe storage and handling of Scottish Gold as, at all times, the precious metal must be kept in isolation from other materials.

 The skill of our craftspeople results in items of exceptional beauty.
 The Premiere collection, created in 2019, showcases the very finest of modern-day craft, inspired by royal tales of our past.

 Is the mining of Scottish gold ethical?

-Scotgold Resources engage in a thorough corporate social responsibility programme helping align the needs of the local community, people and environment to business practises.
+Scotgold Resources engage in a thorough Environmental, Social and Governance and Corporate Social Responsibility programme helping align the needs of the local community, people and environment to business practises.
 From ensuring efficient and effective waste management systems are deployed to developing friendly ways of exploring the mines, each operation touchpoint is considered to ensure they are as ethical as possible.